 Colored paraffin lamp oil is available prepackaged from a number of companies.
 To be frank, it’s quite expensive and you’re limited to colors which may be too dark, too light, too green, too yellow, etc. for your taste.
 We thought it made sense to let our customers color the oil themselves – huge savings, create the exact color YOU want, and reduced waste.

-How to Color Lamp Oil
+How to Color Oil for Lamps

 You will need paper towels, 2-3 wooden toothpicks, oil-based color dye, an oil candle and lamp oil.